 Permits as regulatory tools, are central to balancing the sustainable use of wildlife and conservation efforts.
-They help
+They help track and regulate activities that impact wildlife, ensuring that these activities align with conservation goals.

 Over the past several years, several improvements have been introduced to streamline permit processes to maximise efficiencies in service delivery.
 These improvements include, but are not limited to: